TRTblog/TRTblog.github.io/_posts/2025-05-19-Dreams-And-the=Multiverse.markdown

 author: TRTBlogger
 image: /images/Dreamverse.png
 ---
-<h4>Are Dreams Gateways to the Multiverse?
-A Deep Dive into Science, Psychology, and Philosophy<!--more--></h4>
+<h4>Are Dreams Gateways to the Multiverse?<!--more--> A Deep Dive into Science, Psychology, and Philosophy</h4>

 Dreams as Portals to the Multiverse: An Interdisciplinary Analysis
 1. Introduction: The Intriguing Notion of Dreams as Multiverse Portals